In this Mintos review you will find out whether Mintos is right for you or not.

 Other complaints are mostly from UK residents that lately have been prevented to add funds to their Mintos account.
 The issue seems to be in the process of being resolved (I don’t have recent updates).Visit Mintos

 Mintos originators cash back campaigns

-Last year Mintos released a rating tool to help investors to choose the right loan originators.
+Last year Mintos released a new rating tool to help investors to choose the right loan originators.

 Is the Mintos lenders rating biased?

 Common sense will get me to think that riskier loans should get a lower rating and especially a higher interest paid to investors.
 I am not sure if this happens.